-Within the scope of the “ Village Programme ” conducted by Fondation Orange, Aide et Action is implementing a project in support of school enrolment and health development in the village of Obdaga, Burkina Faso: a health centre, water supply and school are going to be built for the start of the 2019 academic year.
+Within the scope of the “ Village Programme ” conducted by Fondation Orange, Action Education is implementing a project in support of school enrolment and health development in the village of Obdaga, Burkina Faso: a health centre, water supply and school are going to be built for the start of the 2019 academic year.

 The Bel Foundation decided to be part of this project in order to address the issue of nutrition for pupils at the Obdaga school, as this is a key factor in academic success.
-The Bel Foundation’s support for Aide et Action will help to renovate and fit out the school kitchens, build a refectory, train the canteen staff in better management and create a vegetable garden.
+The Bel Foundation’s support for Action Education will help to renovate and fit out the school kitchens, build a refectory, train the canteen staff in better management and create a vegetable garden.

 Social impact: 236 primary school pupils will benefit from the project.

 For thirty years, the Christina Noble association has been helping disadvantaged children in Mongolia and Vietnam through programmes that promote access to healthcare, education and community development assistance.
 More than 900,000 children have benefited from its support.